All Collections

 While this activity is great, it will NOT generate points on Count.It.
 To earn points for exercise on Count.It, you must log a specific exercise activity.
 Typically, fitness trackers refer to this as a "workout," and there are hundreds of different workout types, from aerobics to zumba.
 If you wear an Apple Watch or a Fitbit tracker, both will attempt to auto-detect certain common workout types, including biking, swimming, yoga, and more.

-NB: Count.It treats all minutes of exercise equally, and does not account for different levels of workout intensity.
-Why?
 The first goal of a Count.It challenge is to help everyone become more active.
 For some, an intense Crossfit workout is normal.
-For others, it may simply be a hike.
+For others, a slow two mile jog might be equally terrifying.
 The challenge encourages each person to exercise in their own way.
-Equally important: Most people do not yet have fitness trackers with heart rate monitors that can effectively and fairly monitor workout intensity.
+Also, most people do not yet have fitness trackers with heart rate monitors that can effectively and fairly monitor workout intensity.
 As the technology becomes more common, we will begin to offer challenges with point generation based on workout intensity and calorie burn for those that want them!

 Meditation minutes